Bolivian hospital connects COVID-19 patients and loved ones with virtual visits

-LA PAZ, July 1 (Reuters) - Ruth Lagos has come to the Cotahuma Municipal Hospital in the highland Bolivian city of La Paz for a "virtual" visit with her mother and father who are being treated for COVID-19.
+LA PAZ (Reuters) - Ruth Lagos has come to the Cotahuma Municipal Hospital in the highland Bolivian city of La Paz for a “virtual” visit with her mother and father who are being treated for COVID-19.

 Not allowed to see them in person, and like many Bolivians not having enough internet bandwidth at home, Lagos is taking advantage of an innovative new idea: a video call booth at the hospital’s entrance, which connects patients inside with their loved ones.